 The reasons why Lithuania is one of the top banking jurisdictions in EU/EEA:

-– Direct access to Single Euro Payments Area (SEPA).
+Direct access to the Single Euro Payments Area (SEPA).

-– Remote client verification.
-Innovative “know your customer” processes for remote client verification allows open the accounts without physical presence of the client.
+Remote client verification.
+Innovative “know your customer” processes for remote verification allows identification of the client without being physically present.